TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-package-build.md

 The production build also worked in both cases.
 Reassuringly they resulted in nearly identical app bundles with 149KB of code and a 380KB source map (most of which is React).

 I enabled source map generation for the sample app so that I could try debugging the production build.
 In both cases the source maps from the package weren't carried over into the app source map.
-Instead the generated source map referenced the JavaScript in the package.
+Instead, the generated source map referenced the JavaScript in the package.

 It turns out that this is a [known limitation](https://github.com/rollup/rollup/issues/4532) with  Rollup.
 The recommended fix is use the plugin `rollup-plugin-sourcemaps`.
 Unfortunately, the plugin is no longer maintained and doesn't work with  Rollup 4.
 I found [`@gordonmleigh/rollup-plugin-sourcemaps`](https://github.com/gordonmleigh/rollup-plugin-sourcemaps), which is a Rollup 4 compatible rewrite with the same interface.
 It was only recently created but it works for me.
 The code is incredibly simple so maybe it will be added as an option to Rollup in future.